waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Current Location: B1F Main Cavern.
 - Status: Reached Dragon Shrine Island.
 - Insight: The "BUOY" tiles at row 23 are actually WHIRLPOOLS.
-- Requirement: Need HM06 Whirlpool to cross.
+- Requirement: HM06 Whirlpool (Taught to Lapis).
-- Plan: Teach HM06 to Lapis (Poliwag).
-Then cross the whirlpool at (15, 23).
+- Plan: Exit menu, cross whirlpool at (15, 23), and continue South to the Shrine entrance.
-- Whirlpools: Confirmed at y=23.
-Teaching HM06 now.
+- Whirlpools: Ready to cross.